Professional Development Program

 need to be sought for the IOA Congress and that I

-just quote the number from the Schedule of
+just quote the number from the CPD Activities list?

 There is a list of pre-approved conferences such